 We have limited working capital and our current cash position is not sufficient to satisfy our short-term working capital needs.
 Additionally, we do not anticipate cash from operations will support our working capital needs until approximately July 2013.
 This assumption is predicated on our raising at least \$3,000,000 from the financings described below and successful implementation of our marketing program.
-As of the date of this Report, we had \$740,801 in available cash.
+As of the date of this report, we had \$811,816 in available cash.
 As discussed above, we anticipate our marketing and regulatory costs will increase.

-To meet our working capital needs, the Public Company plans to raise up to \$6,000,000.
-We are currently offering to sell \$2,000,000 of convertible notes, convertible at \$1.00 per share and due June 30, 2012, together with 500,000 five-year warrants exercisable at \$1.00 per share.
-As of the date of this report, we have raised \$759,000 in this offering (of which we received \$683,100 in net proceeds).
+To meet our working capital needs, we plan to raise additional working capital.
+In March 2012, we commenced an offering to sell \$2,000,000 of convertible notes due September 30, 2012, together with approximately 500,000 five-year warrants.
+As of the date of this report, we have raised \$1,231,000 (of which we received \$1,061,900 in net proceeds) in this offering.
 We have entered into a letter of intent with Laidlaw & Company (UK) Ltd. which agreed to use its best efforts to raise up to \$6,000,000 (with an option to sell up to an additional \$1,200,000) including the balance of the \$2,000,000 offering.
 The \$2,000,000 offering is being offered to retail investors.
-We are negotiating with Laidlaw the exact type of securities we intend to offer and their terms for the balance of the \$6,000,000 offering (and any amount not sold in the \$2,000,000 note offering), which will be primarily offered to institutional investors.
-If we do not raise approximately \$3,000,000, we will not be able to expand as planned.
+We are negotiating with Laidlaw the exact type of securities we intend to offer and their terms for the balance of the offering (and any amount not sold in the \$2,000,000 note offering), which will be primarily offered to institutional investors.
+If we do not raise approximately \$3,000,000 (including the \$1,231,000 raised to date), we will not be able to expand as planned.

 We expect to spend \$1,500,000 in capital expenditures over the next 12 months.
 These capital expenditures will be allocated across growth initiatives including expansion of Aspen's call center activities, academic courseware development and further improvements in Aspen's technology infrastructure.
-Depending on management's efforts to realize efficiencies in technology development, it is entirely possible Aspen's 2012 capital expenditures may not reach \$1,500,000.
+Depending on management's efforts to realize efficiencies in technology development and the amount of capital raised, it is entirely possible Aspen's 2012 capital expenditures may not reach \$1,500,000.